ohadosnat/langDesh/DEV.md

   - Create Course (if needed)
   - Update Course
 - A simple React page that has a `useState` of the course's words split into four parts. \
-  And a `useEffect` the runs at page load (if I needed to create a course, I would run first `initCourse` before updating it).
+  And a `useEffect` thats runs at page load (if I needed to create a course, I would run first `initCourse` before updating it).

   ```js
   // Creates a course.